 1. Podgorica (1 day)

 Montenegro’s capital is not at all representative for what the country has to offer.
-I did not find any reasons to spend much time among the grim-looking Soviet flats.
+It was one of my least favourite cities in the Balkans and I did not find any reason to spend much time among the grim-looking Soviet flats.
 If you do happen to find yourself in Podgorica there actually is one reason to stay here.

 Day trip to Ostrog monastery